nsigel/jsontools/README.md

 * [Download me!](https://github.com/fourwadu/jsontools/archive/main.zip)
 * Go to `chrome://extensions`
 * Enable developer mode in the top right
-* Drag the downloaded zip from the first step
+* Drag the downloaded zip from the first step into your window OR import it from the `Load unpacked` button on the top left

 ## Credits